bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_readDesc"></a>
 ###.readDesc(uuidServ, uuidChar, callback)
-> Remotely read the description from the allocated Characteristic.
+> Read the description from an allocated Characteristic on the remote device.

 **Arguments**